fos2021/fos2021.github.io/assignments.md

   * The body of the email doesn't matter, because our grading bot can't read.
   * Don't forget the attachment.

 1. Wait for a response from the grading bot.
-The response will either contain a rejection notice along with the detailed error message or an acceptance notice with the results of running your submission against our test suite.
+You should receive _two_ responses - first one indicates that your email has reached the bot's inbox and so got past Google's anti-virus.
+Second response will either contain a rejection notice along with the detailed error message or an acceptance notice with the results of running your submission against our test suite.
+The bot should normally respond in less than five minutes, although depending on the current load it could take longer.

 1. If you don't receive a response from the bot, or you get your submission rejected without a good reason, contact the staff.